 A healthier school benefits everyone!
 Helping students prioritize healthy eating and physical activity may help them perform better and contribute to their long-term health.
 And an added bonus is Fuel Up to Play 60 can get teachers and staff eating healthy and moving more.
 Research shows well-nourished kids tend to be better students, have stronger academic achievement and better test scores, and numerous studies show physical activity has been found to support learning and may help students improve self-esteem, cognitive function and test scores.
 The bottom line is that Fuel Up to Play 60 is a program designed to help you improve the health, achievement and long-term well-being of everyone in your school.

-The Starter Kit was distributed to those early supporters who signed up for the program.
-However, it is not necessary you obtain a Starter Kit, since everything you need to implement the program can be found on FuelUpToPlay60.com.
-The Starter Kit includes a banner to help raise student awareness about the importance of healthy eating and physical activity and engage the entire school in the Healthy Eating and Physical Activity "Plays."
-The Starter Kit also includes a Guidebook and Program Highlights.
+The Back to School Kit is distributed to schools that are active in Fuel Up to Play 60.
+It is not necessary you obtain a Back to School Kit, since everything you need to implement the program can be found on FuelUpToPlay60.com.
+The Back to School Kit includes a banner to help raise student awareness about the importance of healthy eating and physical activity and engage the entire school in the Healthy Eating and Physical Activity "Plays."
+The Back to School Kit also includes a welcome letter and flyer.

 Yes!
 There is a competitive, nationwide funding program for K-12 schools enrolled in Fuel Up to Play 60.
 The funding program is sponsored by National Dairy Council, regional Dairy Councils and other supporting organizations, and provides up to $4,000 per enrolled school each year to help implement Fuel Up to Play 60.
-The purpose of the funding is to help your school increase student awareness of and access to healthy eating and physical activity, and sustainable changes in making your school a healthier place.
-Funding may be used to support a range of program-related activities from in-school promotions to a kickoff and launch of the program.
-Applications for Funds are accepted several times throughout the year, so schools can apply at different stages of their program.
-The awarding of funds is competitive and based on your application.
+Funding may be used to support a range of activities related to the 2013-14 Playbook.
+Applications for Funds are being accepted two times this school year.
+The awarding of Funds is competitive and based on your application.
 You can access more detailed information about funding and an application online by clicking here.

 There are lots of ways to get rewarded and receive incentives throughout the school year, just by participating in Fuel Up to Play 60!
-More specifically, adults who enroll as Program Advisors are eligible for special rewards and recognition.
+More specifically, adults who take on the role of Program Advisors are eligible for special rewards and recognition.
 Only schools with Program Advisors can apply for Funds for Fuel Up to Play 60.
 Program Advisors are also eligible for Perks and can be entered to win prizes and national drawings.
 (Specific rules apply.)
-Schools that complete Fuel Up to Play 60's Six Steps and have a Program Advisor tracking that progress are eligible for the Touchdown School Award.
+Schools that complete Fuel Up to Play 60's Six Steps that also have a Program Advisor tracking their progress and have at least one student who has reached the Ambassador Level are eligible for the Touchdown School Award.
 Students also receive rewards and recognition for their efforts.

 You can sign up to receive the Fuel Up to Play e-Newsletter, delivered via email, by logging on to FuelUpToPlay60.com!
-A companion to the Fuel Up to Play 60 program, the e-Newsletter will keep you on top of the latest Fuel Up to Play 60 news and updates, and opportunities for you and your school, and help you manage and guide students with ideas and information as they lead the way toward school wellness!
+A companion to the Fuel Up to Play 60 program, the e-Newsletter will keep you on top of the latest Fuel Up to Play 60 news and updates, as well as opportunities for you and your school.
+It will help you guide students with ideas and information as they lead the way toward school wellness!

 Fuel Up to Play 60 was launched by National Dairy Council ® (NDC) and the National Football League (NFL).